The HandMade Photograph: Contemporary Photographers Working in Historic Processes

 Jurored by Christopher James

 Bostick & Sullivan is proud to announce our first ever call-for-entry.
-Our upcoming juried exhibition will feature modern photographers’ handmade prints working with historic and alternative photographic printing methods.
+Our upcoming juried exhibition will feature modern photographers’ handmade prints working with historic and alternative photographic printing processes.
 Digital means are allowed to capture the photograph and negative, but the prints submitted must be handmade.
-Silver gelatin is accepted as well.
+Traditional silver gelatin is accepted as well.
 We welcome the chance to see how contemporary photographers work with these processes to convey their artful expressions to the world.

 February 28th, 2019-midnight MDT, deadline for submissions